iamsadeem/iamsadeem/README.md

 - 🌱 I’m currently learning: HTML, CSS, JavaScript, TypeScript and React.

 ___☁ Other thoughts:___
 I enjoy collaborating with others and learning from different perspectives.
-Outside of coding, I love drawing, gaming, and cooking.
+Outside of coding, I love drawing and gaming.

 `Feel free to reach out & say hi!`